Online Recommendations for Agents with Discounted Adaptive Preferences: Targeting for Agents with Long Memory Horizons

-\begin{proofsketch} For any $x \in \IRD(v, M)$, we consider an arbitrary convex combination of the menu-conditional item distributions given by items' scores $f_i(v)$, and show that converting this menu distribution into menu times by ``charging'' each menu in proportion with the inverse of the sum of its item scores results in a menu time vector satisfying $\norm{ \mu}_1 = k $ and $\norm{\mu}_{\infty} \leq 1$.
+\begin{proofsketch} If $x \in \IRD(v, M)$, there exists some menu distribution $z$ which yields $x$; converting this menu distribution to $\mu_i$ values by ``crediting'' a menu in proportion with its mass and the inverse of the sum of its item scores results in a menu time vector satisfying $\sum_i \mu_i = k $ and $\max_i {\mu_i} \leq 1$.

-Given a menu time vector satisfying these conditions, we can construct such a distribution by greedily choosing the $k$ items with highest remaining menu time, and decreasing the remaining menu time of the selected items by $\epsilon$.
-The mass of each added menu in our final distribution $z$ will be inversely proportional to the sum of scores of items in the menu.
-This allows cancellation of the terms for sums of menu scores, resulting in a menu distribution where the selection probability of an item is proportional to its score $f_i(v)$ and the number of stages in which it was added to the menu.
-As the number of stages in which an item is added to a menu is proportional to its menu time, and its menu time is proportional to $x_i / f_i(v)$, the resulting induced item distribution is simply proportional to $x_i$ as desired. \end{proofsketch}
+Given a menu time vector satisfying these conditions, we can construct such a distribution by greedily choosing a menu of the $k$ items with highest remaining menu time and ``charging'' their remaining menu times at the same rate, breaking ties for the $k$th highest by charging and including at fractional rates.
+The number of items tied for $k$th highest remaining $\mu_i$ increases by 1 at each stage, and the highest initial $k-1$ items (with $\mu_i \leq 1$) will be included non-fractionally until tied for $k$th highest.
+The mass of each added menu in our final distribution $z$ will be allocated proportionally to the sum of scores of items in the menu.
+This allows cancellation of the terms for sums of menu scores, resulting in a menu distribution where the selection probability of an item is proportional to its score $f_i(v)$ and the number of (fractional) stages in which it was added to the menu.
+As the latter number of stages in which an item is added to a menu is proportional to its menu time, and its menu time is proportional to $x_i / f_i(v)$, the induced item choice distribution is then proportional to $x_i$. \end{proofsketch} \texttt{MenuDist}$(v, x, M)$ directly implements this menu distribution construction, and is used by our algorithms in Section \ref{subsec:alg-biggamma-eird} and Section \ref{subsec:alg-ss}.
+Further details are given in Appendix \ref{sec:menutime-proof}.